wiating-app/frontend/README.md

 ### `yarn start:netlify`

-Runs the app in the development mode, but with the Netlify features enabled.
+Runs the app in the development mode, with the Netlify features enabled.
 The site is served on [http://localhost:8888](http://localhost:8888).

 ### `yarn build`